-(1) The competent authority refuses to issue the use and occupancy permit if:
+The competent authority refuses to issue the use and occupancy permit if:

-1) the construction work does not conform to the requirements;

-2) the construction work poses a danger as a result of the change in its purpose of use;

-3) the construction work does not conform to the building permit, to the national or local special spatial plan or detailed spatial plan currently in effect, including the operational plan for implementation of the detailed spatial plan, or to the design specifications;

-4) the competent authority has initiated proceedings to revoke the building permit that served as the basis for the building of the construction work;

-5) due to changes in the building design documentation or changes made in the course of building work, the building design documentation filed with the application for a use and occupancy permit differs significantly from the building design documentation filed with the application for the building permit;

-6) the building design documentation does not conform to the requirements established for the building design documentation that served as the basis for the building work and, due to this, the completed construction work poses a danger;

-7) the audit has not been performed;

-8) where warranted by the circumstances, the authority referred to in clause 1 of subsection 6 of § 54 of this Code has refused to approve the proposed use and occupancy permit;

-9) the use and occupancy of the construction work entails a significant environmental impact that cannot be sufficiently avoided or alleviated, or
+- 1) the construction work does not conform to the requirements; - 2) the construction work poses a danger as a result of the change in its purpose of use; - 3) the construction work does not conform to the building permit, to the national or local special spatial plan or detailed spatial plan currently in effect, including the operational plan for implementation of the detailed spatial plan, or to the design specifications; - 4) the competent authority has initiated proceedings to revoke the building permit that served as the basis for the building of the construction work; - 5) due to changes in the building design documentation or changes made in the course of building work, the building design documentation filed with the application for a use and occupancy permit differs significantly from the building design documentation filed with the application for the building permit; - 6) the building design documentation does not conform to the requirements established for the building design documentation that served as the basis for the building work and, due to this, the completed construction work poses a danger; - 7) the audit has not been performed; - 8) where warranted by the circumstances, the authority mentioned in clause 1 of subsection 6 of § 54 of this Code has refused to approve the proposed use and occupancy permit; - 9) the use and occupancy of the construction work entails a significant environmental impact that cannot be sufficiently avoided or alleviated;

-10) in applying for use and occupancy permit, knowingly false information has been filed that has a significant impact on the decision on issuing the use and occupancy permit.
+- 91) the construction work does not correspond to the approval issued under subsection 3 of § 120 of this Code and its use and occupancy poses a danger to national security and the danger cannot be avoided or averted both of which conditions must be present simultaneously, or [RT I, 27.04.2022, 1 entry into force 07.05.2022] - 10) in applying for use and occupancy permit, knowingly false information has been filed that had a material impact on the decision to issue the use and occupancy permit.

-§ 55.
-Validity of use and occupancy permits

-The use and occupancy permit is granted for an unspecified term, unless stipulated otherwise in the permit.

 § 56.
+Effective period of use and occupancy permits

+A use and occupancy permit is granted for an unspecified period, unless stipulated otherwise in the permit.

+§ 57.
 Revocation of a use and occupancy permit

-(1) The competent authority revokes the use and occupancy permit if in applying for the use and occupancy permit, knowingly false information has been filed that had a significant impact on the decision on issuing the use and occupancy permit.

-(2) The competent authority may revoke the use and occupancy permit if:

-1) the holder of the use and occupancy permit or the owner of the registered immovable requests the corresponding revocation, except where other persons have a legitimate interest in the validity of the use and occupancy permit;

-2) the audit has not been performed;

-3) the construction work or its use does not conform to the use and occupancy permit or to the requirements established for the construction work.
+- (1) The competent authority revokes the use and occupancy permit where, when applying for the permit, knowingly false information has been filed that had a significant impact on the decision to issue the permit. - (2) The competent authority may revoke a use and occupancy permit where: - 1) the holder of the permit or the owner of the registered immovable has applied for the revocation, except where other persons have a legitimate interest in the effectiveness of the permit; - 2) the audit has not been performed; - 3) the construction work or its use does not conform to the permit or to the requirements established for the construction work.

-Chapter 6

-Register of Construction Works
+Chapter 6 Register of Construction Works